St Davids: Education

 Ysgol Dewi Sant (St David's School) is the local secondary school covering years 7–13 (aged 11–18).
 Ysgol Bro Dewi (Dewisland School) is a Voluntary Controlled Primary School, with pupils from Reception to Year 6.

+Transport

+The A487 road's only non-primary section, between Fishguard and Haverfordwest, passes through St Davids.
+Heading southwest from Fishguard, the A487 makes a sharp turn at St Davids, directing travellers eastwards toward Haverfordwest.
+TrawsCymru Connect route T11 operates eight times a day along this section of A487.

 Notable people

 The following were born in St Davids: